telosnetwork/decide-worker/README.md

 - HYPERION_ENDPOINT: Hyperion Stream endpoint for listening to Governance Engine actions.

+- SYNC_ON_STARTUP: true to sync decide state to db on startup, false to skip

 ## Run Docker

 Run the docker container by executing the dockerfile: